Did opposition INDIA bloc's meeting in Mumbai decide on targeting Sanatan Dharma, ask BJP leaders | Politics

 In his address at a meeting of Tamil Nadu Progressive Writers and Artists Association in Chennai on Saturday, state Youth Welfare Minister Udhayanidhi Stalin alleged that 'Sanatan Dharma' is against equality and social justice, and that it should be eradicated.

-Likening Sanatan Dharma to coronavirus, malaria and fever caused by dengue virus and mosquitoes, Udhayanidhi said such things should not be opposed but destroyed.
+Likening Sanatan Dharma to coronavirus, malaria and dengue, Udhayanidhi said such things should not be opposed but destroyed.

+Union Minister Dharmendra Pradhan targeted the INDIA bloc and said the leaders of the '''ghamandia gathbandhan' (arrogant alliance)'' seem to be competing with each other to ''abuse Indian civilisation, its core belief and the Hindu dharma''.

+He said that the INDIA alliance could not decide its convenor or its leader in their recent meeting, but ''formulated a policy to show Sanatan in a bad light and abuse Hindutva''.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)